stefanspringer1/SwiftXML/README.md

 }
 ```

-In the examples above, if the namespace URI is not declared in the source (and no according prefixes set at the elements), then `XDocument.prefix(forNamespaceURI:)` returns `nil`, and the code is still valid.
+In the examples above, if the namespace URI is not declared in the source (and no according prefixes set at the elements), then the method `prefix(forNamespaceURI:)` of the document returns `nil`, and the code is still valid.

 ### Using async/await